 When the parties desire the software development by non-employees to be a work made for hire, alternative language may be used in the applicable written agreement.
 The agreement will provide that the work is a work made for hire, but if the work does not qualify as a work made for hire, the creator/party hereby assigns the copyright in the work.
 Therefore, the agreement provides work made for hire language and present assignment language should the work not qualify as a work made for hire (because the work does not fall into one of the nine categories).
 In that way, the work will be considered a work made for hire if eligible under the statute, but if not, then ownership of the copyright is transferred by assignment.

 Using work made for hire language only in an agreement without alternative assignment language may be risky.
-If the software development does not fall into one of the nine categories then it will not be a work made for hire, not withstanding what the agreement says.
-A parties’ agreement the the work is a work made for hire, does not make it so if the work does not fall into one of the 9 categories.
+If the software development does not fall into one of the nine categories, then it will not be a work made for hire, notwithstanding what the agreement says.
+A parties’ agreement that the work is a work made for hire, does not make it so if the work does not fall into one of the nine categories.
 And without fall back assignment language, ownership may not vest in the contracting party for such non-qualifying work.

 A Writing is Needed